dolphinnext/rnaseq/docs/usage.md

 * C. elegans
   * `--genome_build c_elegans_ce11_ensembl_ws245`

+Note: For new genome requests, please send e-mail to UMMS-Biocore(biocore@umassmed.edu).

 ### `--DOWNDIR` `--run_checkAndBuild`
 If your indexes are not build before, you can enable `--run_checkAndBuild` by assinging it's value to 'yes' which will check genome files in `--DOWNDIR` and download into that directory.
 Afterwards it will start building indexes based on the selected parameters in the pipeline.